ajsingh273/site/_posts/2015-06-01-export-concepts.md

 ---
-title: Export.gov prototypes
+title: Export.gov Concepts
 updated: 2015-06-01
 ---

-Many wireframes, meetings, and changes of leadership...
+Many meetings, wireframes, and changes of platforms.
+Eventually Salesforce (SFDC) was implemented and the long-page design was chosen.
+These were some early templates:

 ![export sleak]({{ site.baseurl }}/assets/stuff/export-sleak.jpg)